-2A positive correlation between buyers and vacancy (or unemployed and vacancies) with a downward sloping Beveridge Curve can happen only if market tightness barely fluctuates relative to fluctuations in the Beveridge Curve.
-This is what happens in Shimer (2005) in the case of shocks to separations alone.
+$^{3}$ A positive correlation between buyers and vacancy (or unemployed and vacancies) with a downward sloping Beveridge Curve can happen only if market tightness barely fluctuates relative to fluctuations in the Beveridge Curve.
+This is what happens in Shimer (2005) with shocks to separations alone.
 In this case, the business cycle can be described as a movement along a fixed market tightness.
-Given that empirically there are sizable fluctuations in market tightness-time-to-sell, which is the inverse of the finding rate and depends on market tightness, varies as much as vacancies and much more than house prices-, it is not possible to match the two facts, a positive correlation between buyers and vacancy and fluctuations in market tightness.
+Given that empirically there are sizable fluctuations in market tightness-time-to-sell, which is the inverse of the finding rate and depends on market tightness, varies as much as sales and much more than house prices-, it is not possible to match the two facts: a positive correlation between buyers and vacancy and fluctuations in market tightness.

-3In section 6 we show that, as in Diaz and Jerez (2013) and Head, Lloyd-Ellis and Sun (2014) and (2016), we need movements in at least demand and supply to match the stylized facts.
+$^{4}$ In section 6 we show that, as in Diaz and Jerez (2013) and Head, Lloyd-Ellis and Sun (2014) and (2016), we need movements in (at least) demand and supply to match the stylized facts.